Official-MoonDao/documentation/MoonDAO/docs/Network/NetworkFAQ.md

 On your Citizen profile click “Extend Plan” and enter the number of years you’d like to extend your membership.

 **Do I need to be a Citizen to participate in MoonDAO?**
 Anyone can participate in our community, even if they are not Citizens.
 They can join Discord, acquire our governance token, and vote on proposals without being a Citizen.
-Although it’s not required, it’s highly encouraged to become a Citizen to access the full opportunities MoonDAO's Network can offer.
+Although it’s not required, it’s highly encouraged to become a Citizen to access the full opportunities MoonDAO can offer.

 **How do I fund my wallet?**
 Click on the top left purple button, in the dropdown select “fund” and follow the instructions.
 If you need support with this step you can create a ticket in our Discord here or email info@moondao.com.